Introduction

 Risk Management

 As a corollary to the Contract Pricing module, DataTools offers a Risk Management module where you can work out how many to contracts to trade in any international market for a given level of risk.
-Just specify an entry price, a stop price and the amount to risk (in any of the supported currencies) and the answer is quickly at hand.
+Just specify an entry price, a stop price and the amount to risk (in any of the supported currencies) and the function returns the appropriate number of contracts.

 Rapid Charting